Kot Addu, Pakistan: Agriculture

 Kot Addu is an important agricultural area.
-The total area of Tehsil Kot Addu is 8,77,989 acre, of which 4,24,521 acres are under cultivation.
-Main crops of the area include corn, cotton, rice, sugarcane, tobacco, wheat, and vegetables.
-Bajra, moong, mash, masoor, and oil seeds (such as mustard and sunflower seeds) are also grown in the district.
+The total area of tehsil Kot Addu is 8,77,989 acre, of which 4,24,521 acres are under cultivation.
+The main crops of the area include corn, cotton, rice, sugarcane, tobacco, wheat, and vegetables like Bajra, moong, mash and masoor.
+Oil seeds, such as mustard and sunflower seeds, are also grown in the district.

 Mangoes, citrus, guavas, and pomegranates are Kot Addu's most important fruit crops.
 Minor fruit crops include dates, jaman, pears, falsa and bananas are also grown.